hotjump/cm-f1-tele/README.md

 brew install mysql-connector-c
 ```

-## udp->f1-tele-2022->mysql-server->grafana->server
+## udp -> f1-tele-2022 -> mysql-server -> auto camera

-f1-2022-tele listen udp data from game ,then process and store in the mysql server.
+f1-2022-tele listen udp data from game ,then process and store in the mysql server.CarFocus table stored current focus car when you are specting the game.
+You can use python script to retrive the record, then simulate keyboard input to control camera switch autoly.

+## udp -> f1-tele-2022 -> mysql-server -> grafana->server

 grafana server retrive data from mysql server, then visualization in web page.

 ### Qualifying